30 January – Additional Notes

-Our greatest crisis yet faced – a greater one may not be survived – came when the Creator and Sustainor of LIFE, stopped sustaining our son.
+Our greatest crisis yet faced – a greater one may not be survived – came when the Creator and Sustainer of LIFE, stopped sustaining our son.
 With no medical answers for our questions, we may never know “Why?”

-Another fallacy is that everyone will like you when you’re following the Creator’s lead. [v19-21] It’s more likely than not that, following your Maker’s lead (by listening to His Word and following what He’s telling you to do), can risk relationships.
-The Creator is often at odds with those He made to be like Him.
-Joining His team, is likely to put you on the wrong side of humans too!
+The problem for us is in the time that it takes for the Creator to intervene.
+Then, when He does, it initially seems to make things worse! [v6-9] When people come to Faith in their Creator and His Word, it’s often a fallacy that life will be rosy.
+Managing a Crisis will often mean blood, sweat, and tears, just to restore order long enough to make it possible to see with the eyes of Faith.
+Another fallacy is that everyone will like you when you’re following the Creator’s lead. [v19-21] More likely than not, when following your Maker’s lead (by listening to His Word and following what He’s telling you to do), can risk relationships.
+The Creator is often at odds with those He made in His own image to live like Him.
+So then, joining His team is likely to put you on the wrong side of them too!

-It’s clear from the response of the Hebrew foremen [v21] that they weren’t suited to crisis management.
+It’s clear from the response of the Hebrew foremen in today’s chapter [v21] that they weren’t suited to crisis management.
 With no “calm reserves” at the start of the crisis, the project workers (the little people caught in the worst of it at the mercy of their leaders) were unable to see the longevity required for the storm ahead.

+Created complex and intelligent (just as our Maker is), it’s ok to be like Moses with honestly-doubtful questions and ask “Why?” [v22-23] But just as it is in any crisis – whether in the workplace or in the home – I have three choices: to quit, to fight, or to trust.
+This also is true of my rocky-road, storm-filled, spiritual journey with my Creator from start to finish through this life.
 My experience, during 4+ decades, has proven that quitting, or fighting with my Maker, aren’t constructive options.
-As hard as it’s been – and most especially when we had to hand over our son, our only son whom we loved, in him we were well pleased. [d] And yet by allowing God Most High to steer my course, only good has come from Him crisis managing my white-water raft ride through this Adventure of Faith.
+As hard as it’s been – and most especially when we had to hand over our son, our only son whom we loved, in him we were well pleased.[d]
+Yet by allowing God Most High to steer my course, only good has come from Him crisis managing my white-water raft ride through this Adventure of Faith.

 CLICK to return to today’s “Daily Breadcrumbs”